cakephp/docs/en/orm/database-basics.rst

   equivalent SQL expressions.
 In our example the resulting SQL would be something like ``POINT(10.24, 12.34)``.

-Once we've built our custom type, we'll need to use the :ref:`connect our type to our table class <saving-complex-types>`.
+Once we've built our custom type, we'll need to :ref:`connect our type to our table class <saving-complex-types>`.

 .. _immutable-datetime-mapping: